Ken Jones (rugby union, born 1921): 1947–1950

 Jones was first capped for his country in an international game against England on 18 January 1947 under the captaincy of Haydn Tanner.
 The match was the first international for both countries since the start of the war, and unsurprisingly both sides were filled with new caps.
-Tanner and Howard Davies were the only players from Wales with any experience at this level, though Jones did have the benefit of starting with two of his Newport team mates, Reg Blackmore and George Parsons.
+Tanner and Howard Davies were the only players from Wales with any experience at this level, though Jones did have the benefit of starting with two of his Newport teammates, Reg Blackmore and George Parsons.
 Wales lost the game and although Blackmore and Parsons wouldn't represent their country again, Jones would play in all three remaining games of the championship.
 In the next game against Scotland, Jones repaid the selector's belief in him when he scored two tries.
 Wales ran out 22–8 winners, the highest scoring victory against Scotland since 1911.

 1949 was a poor year for Wales, and in that year's Championship, although scoring a try in the final game against France, Jones let his opposite wing in for the decisive score.
 That try relegated Wales to last place in the league and gave them the wooden spoon.
 The next season saw an incredible turn-around in Welsh fortunes which made Jones's world-class reputation.
 In the opening game of the Championship, Wales achieved a rare victory over England at Twickenham and in the next game against Scotland, Jones scored a try in another win.
 On 11 March at Ravenhill, Belfast Jones was again on the score sheet as Wales beat Ireland to win their eighth Triple Crown.
 Though celebrations were short lived when a day later, a plane carrying jubilant supporters back to Wales crashed at Llandow, killing eighty.
 It was therefore a somber occasion when Wales faced France on 25 March at the Cardiff Arms Park.
 The match itself was a walkover for Wales, with Jones scoring two of the four tries in a 21–0 score line.
 This was the first time Wales had won the Grand Slam since 1911.